milaboratory/minnn/docs/source/reference.rst

  --groups: Group names to use for sorting.
 Priority is in descending order.
  --input: Input file in MIF format.
 If not specified, stdin will be used.
  --output: Output file in MIF format.
 If not specified, stdout will be used.
+ -q, --quick: By default, reads with wildcards in any group will be moved to the end.
+With this option reads will be sorted without checking for wildcards.
+This is faster, but quick sorting is not suitable before Correct action.
+In other cases (for example, before Consensus action) quick sorting can be used.
  --chunk-size: Chunk size for sorter.
  --report: File to write report in human readable form.
 If not specified, report is displayed on screen only.
  --json-report: File to write command execution stats in JSON format.